wilwerdingj/BIO-350/README.md

 started with data from assignment 4 looked into conditional if statments saw how adjusting variables such as growth rate effected population

+IC in class 5
+SIR model for rabies in foxs
+saw how population changed in time looked into infection rates and how diseases spread